JAForewit/LayerlessNN/README.md

 ALL WORK (INCLUDING THIS DOCUMENT) IS IN DEVELOPMENT.

 ## Concept
-An ONN (1) has no implied structure and (2) treats neurons as objects which accept 1 or more inputs to generate an output value.
+An ONN (1) has no implied structure and (2) treats neurons as objects which accept one or more inputs and generates an output.

 **Algorithms to be implemented:**
 * Feed forward